Motivesoft/mcd/README.md

 Multiple adjacent spaces will be condensed down to one, which is not precisely the same behaviour as `CD` with extensions enabled, but close enough for most uses.
 For multiple adjecent spaces, surround the path with quotes.

+# Implementation note
+Initially, this was to be a C++ project delivering an executable, but I overlooked the obvious - that changes to the environment, such as current working directory, do not persist beyond the execution lifetime of the executable.

+In fact, my only implementation option is to fall back to using the native CD and MD commands built into the console.
+Even then, much as I'd like to use SETLOCAL and ENDLOCAL to allow me to make other changes and then have them automatically reverted, using SETLOCAL would again mean that the change of working directory would not persist.

+So, here we are.
+The best way to achieve MCD is to do "MD" and then do "CD", just like we were doing by hand - but at least we now have it was a batch file which, yes, you could easily write yourself, but you didn't, did you, and neither did I, until now.